 The AR tripping circuits and relay indication are blocked from false operation for a period of approximately 3.5 seconds during dc power up conditions in order to permit associated relay and communication circuits to become stable.
-This power-control circuit also blocks the system immediately during momentary loss or dip of +15 Vdc.
+This power control circuit also blocks the system immediately during momentary loss or dip of +15 Vdc.
 PSME from the ALS power supply actuates this circuit as well as blocking the modulator output during power up/down.

-Other features incorporated in the LCB system are selection of overcurrent trip on a loss-of-channel, remote control of overcurrent trip, ability to reset indicators remotely, and desensitized trip on line energizing.
-These are all included as part of the AXLM module, with additional selection on the MD for the OCCC features.
+Other features incorporated in the LCB system are the ability to reset indicators remotely, desensitize trip on line energizing and provision for "Unblock Tripping" as an overcurrent relay for a limited period of time.
+These are all included as part of the AXLM module.